chethana101/websave-pdf/README.md

 1. Clone or download this repository to your local machine.
 2. Open Google Chrome and go to the Extensions page by typing `chrome://extensions` in the address bar.
-3. Enable the "Developer mode" toggle switch located at the top right corner of the Extensions page.
+3. Enable the "Developer mode" toggle switch located in the top right corner of the Extensions page.
 4. Click on the "Load unpacked" button.
 5. Select the folder where you cloned or downloaded the WebSave PDF extension source files.
 6. The WebSave PDF extension should now be installed and visible on the Extensions page.